dgraph-io/dgraph/wiki/content/slash-graphql/slash-quick-start.md

 Welcome to [Slash GraphQL](https://dgraph.io/slash-graphql), the world’s most advanced, hosted GraphQL backend.
 By now, you should have created your first deployment, and you're looking for a quick-start guide to test it out.
 Don't worry, in this document we got you covered.

 In this guide, we will create a database for a small app from the ground up using Slash GraphQL.
-The easy steps you will learn in this tutorial are fundamental to using Slash GraphQL, and mastering it will give you a better understanding of the powerful features available.
+The easy steps you will learn in this tutorial are fundamental to using Slash GraphQL, and mastering them will give you a better understanding of the powerful features available.

 ### About the "to-do" App